 Twenty years of research in pattern mining have resulted in efficient approaches to handle the algorithmic complexity of the problem.
 Existing algorithms are now able to efficiently extract patterns with complex structures (ex: sequences, graphs, co-variations) from large datasets.
-However, when dealing with large, real world datasets, these methods still output a huge set of patterns, which is impractical for human analysis.
+However, when dealing with large, real-world datasets, these methods still output a huge set of patterns, which is impractical for human analysis.
 This problem is called pattern explosion.
 The ongoing challenge of pattern mining research is to extract fewer but more meaningful patterns.
-The Lacodam team is committed to solve the pattern explosion problem following four research topics:
+The LACODAM team is committed to solve the pattern explosion problem by pursuing the following four research topics:

-- the design of dedicated algorithms for mining temporal patterns - the design of flexible pattern mining approaches - the selection of interesting data mining results - the design of parallel pattern algorithms to ensure scalability
+- 1. the design of dedicated algorithms for mining temporal patterns - 2. the design of flexible pattern mining approaches - 3. the automatic selection of interesting data mining results - 4. the design of parallel pattern algorithms to ensure scalability

 The originality of our contributions relies on the exploration of knowledge-based approaches whose principle is to incorporate dedicated domain knowledge (aka application background knowledge) deep into the mining process.
 While most of the data mining approaches are based on agnostic approaches that are designed to cope with the pattern explosion, we propose to develop data mining techniques relying on knowledge-based artificial intelligence techniques.
-This covers the use of structured knowledge representations, as well as reasoning methods, in combination with mining.
+This entails the use of structured knowledge representations, as well as reasoning methods, in combination with mining.

-The first approach concerns the classical approach of pattern mining which consists in using expert knowledge to define new pattern types (and related algorithms) that can solve applicative issues.
+The first topic concerns classical pattern mining in conjunction with expert knowledge in order to define new pattern types (and related algorithms) that can solve applicative issues.
 In particular, we investigate how to handle temporality in pattern representations which turns out to be important in many real world applications (in particular for decision support) and deserves particular attention.